Neotron-Compute/Neotron-IO/README.md

 #### Booted

 ```
-B020
+V: Neotron IO v0.9.0
 ```

-The `B` indicates that the device has booted.
-The following three hex digits are the version number, as major, minor and patch.
+The `V` indicates that the device has booted and is reporting version info.

 #### Joystick 1 Changed